 Years ago, when Instagram first became popular, being successful was mostly just about the photos you posted.
-Snap a quick hair, nail, staff or client picture, throw in some hashtags and you were already doing better than 90% of salons (many of which weren’t even on Instagram yet!)
+Snap a quick hair, nail, staff or client picture, throw in some hashtags and you were already doing better than 90% of salons (many of which weren't even on Instagram yet!)
+Times have changed.

 Now, with 95 million photos and videos being uploaded every day, having a successful salon Instagram presence is becoming a tricky game.
 Now, Instagram also about: